PubCaseFinder/pubcasefinder_virtuoso_updater/README.md

 ## Overview

-* This repository is required for updating the Virtuoso data used in the NanbyoData.
+* This repository is required for updating the Virtuoso data used in the PubCaseFinder.
-* For the NanbyoData MySQL update tool, please refer to [this link](https://github.com/PubCaseFinder/pubcasefinder_updater/).
+* For the PubCaseFinder MySQL update tool, please refer to [this link](https://docs.google.com/spreadsheets/d/1Mi7VOu7Ye6K5CWXbYOl2g46yuMOJuSqoJoiT8gq5T0c/edit?gid=395055673#gid=395055673).

 ## Prerequisites